commercialhaskell/stack/CONTRIBUTING.md

 ## Slack channel

-If you're making deep changes and real-time communcation with the Stack team would be helpful, we have a `#stack-collaborators` Slack channel in the Haskell Foundation workspace.
+If you're making deep changes and real-time communication with the Stack team would be helpful, we have a `#stack-collaborators` Slack channel in the Haskell Foundation workspace.
 To join the workspace, follow this [link](https://haskell-foundation.slack.com/join/shared_invite/zt-z45o9x38-8L55P27r12YO0YeEufcO2w#/shared-invite/email).